-The free Google Expeditions app can let you trek Base Camp at Mt.
-Everest while in the classtGoogle Expeditions
+The free Google Expeditions app lets you trek Base Camp at Mt.
+Everest while still in the classroom.Google Expeditions

 Up close with tigers?
-The Discovery VR app brings these animals and other wildlife up close.Discovery VR
+The Discovery VR app brings these animals and other wildlife right into your classroom or living roomDiscovery VR

 The Discovery VR app makes use of the network's extensive documentary content.
 The app works on nearly every single VR platform: Google Daydream, Samsung Gear VR, HTC Vive, Oculus Rift and Google Cardboard viewers using both iOS and Android devices.
-Did we mention its free?
+Did we mention it's free?
 Once installed, you, your child or your students can peek at elephants in South Africa, or glimpse Whale Sharks off the coast of Mexico.
 Some of the experiences are produced in partnership with groups including the World Wide Fund for Nature.

 Apollo 11 VR lets you experience the 1969 moon landing from the astronaut's point of view.VR Education

-VR Education: Apollo 11 VR
+Apollo 11 VR